Sk-Naim/Pystegno/README.md

 Pystegno is a lightweight web application that allows you to hide secret text messages inside image files without noticeably changing the image's appearance.
 It implements **Image Steganography** using the **Least Significant Bit (LSB)** technique.

-A project developed as part of the VOIS CyberSecurity Internship.

 ---

 ## ✨ Features